unixvoid/silo/readme.md

 - Check for filesystem changes to pick up new packages
   this means updating master:metadata to for insertions/deletes

+- Set upstream and inject headers?
+  many people are going to want the metadata injected on their websites home
+  page.. this means we will have to run silo in front of their existing site
+  and just inject the header metadata..

 ```
 rkt
 ├── binder